AmirHosseinNamadchi/SLP/README.md

 ### About code
 This code is mainly developed to solve the aforementioned problem.
 Gradients of the objective and constraint functions is required and I've used finite difference approximations to evaluate them.
+In each step of SLP a linear optimization problem must be solved. `linprog` was used for this purpose.

 ### Example
 ```python